elbermejo/CSP450-Project4/README.md

 ## Prerequisites

-- Docker installed on your system.
+- TML Docker Images
+- Cisco Packet Tracer (.pkt file from the professor's github)
 - Credentials for Confluent Cloud Kafka cluster.
 - Ports 6333, 8001, and 9000 free on your system.

 ---

-## How to Run
+## How to get TML Docker images

 ### 1. Pull Required Docker Images